riceissa/simple-website-darkmode/README.md

    Wherever you add the `<div>` tag is where the color scheme changing menu appears.

    See [`index.html`](docs/index.html) for an example of what your HTML will look like.

+See the [demo](https://riceissa.github.io/simple-website-darkmode/) for what the end result will like.